- Study at Deakin

 Emergency Management Policies, Procedures, Guidelines and Instructions

 Issues or events that may impact on the University’s reputation or public image must be reported immediately to your line manager.
-Appendix A of the Crisis and Emergency Management Plan (CEMP) (132KB) provides some guidance.
+Appendix A of the Critical Incident Management Plan provides some guidance.

 In the event of an emergency, knowledge about the University’s emergency procedures may be critical.
 So, please familiarise yourself with the information on the webpage relevant to you.